simpleiot/zephyr-siot/apps/z-mr/implementation.md

    - persist this setting in flash
    - use this point to set the IP address when sending traps
 1. research existing OIDs to see if ATS OIDs/MIBs existing
+1. figure out how to report ATS state
+   - are there existing MIBS/OIDs that cover this?
+   - do we need to design a custom one?
 1. implement custom OID/MIB if necessary
+1. send ATS state to SNMP server using a TRAP
 1. implement SNMP GetRequest
    - zephyr-snmp lib should listen for requests on SNMP port
    - zephyr-snmp implements a function that allows you to register a callback to